 Give It Your Best Shot

 It takes leadership to strike a balance between the organization’s need for new hires and the disruptions that new hires create.
 Not every company has the structure and time — let alone the physical premises — to hold teaching sessions around these issues.
 No matter!
-The leader should take responsibility to:
+The leader must take responsibility to:

 - Help the new employees’ colleagues and assigned teams explain what they’re about and the cultural customs that affect how they work.